 The last three words of this paragraph are a kicker.
 The story has relieved us of both the fever of love and the numbness of rejection; it has led us to a point where we believe we are better off without the whole shebang.
 But then the story calls into question what we really love when we are in love—something outside ourselves or merely (well, perhaps not merely) some version of ourselves projected back to us, to which we become addicted and in the face of which, like Narcissus in front of his reflection, we are powerless.
 With “so she thought,” and the forthcoming information about Simon’s death, we are forced to review our narcissistic assumptions; we glimpse the possibility of a loophole to what has been a grim cycle of sturm und drang.
 And with that, Munro leaves us with nothing less than the complicated philosophies of the self and the perpetual conundrum of hope.

-This is Angela’s sixth post as a guest blogger.subscribe to Ploughshares?
+This is Angela’s sixth post as a guest blogger.Might we be so bold as to suggest that you subscribe to Ploughshares?